 04 – Sorbonne students and teachers go on strike.
 Police surround the university and arrest 442 during intense fighting.

-05 – Three Australian journalists are killed by the Viet Cong in Saigon.
+05 – The Viet Cong kills three Australian journalists in Saigon.
 A fourth escapes.

 06 – Spain closes the border between Spain and Gibraltar to all but Spaniards.

 06 – A poll result shows that 74% of Britons support Enoch Powell on immigration issues.

 07 – Up to 30,000 French students, locked out of their own campus yesterday by the Sorbonne Rector, Jean Roche, are fighting the riot police’s tear gas with barricades, bricks, paving stones and Molotov cocktails.

 07 – Robert Kennedy wins his first primary in Indiana.

 13 – US talks begin in Paris about peace in Vietnam.